 Analyze business data

-Use the PHP agent with Insights to organize, query, and visualize your data to answer key questions about application performance and customer experience.
+Use the PHP agent to organize, query, and visualize your data to answer key questions about application performance and customer experience.

 - Use default transaction attributes or add your own